TangatBaktybergen/moodle-assignsubmission_atmegacode/README.md

-# ATmega Code Templates and Lab Solutions
+# Automated ATmega Lab Evaluation Toolkit

 This repository provides example code templates and sample solutions for ATmega-based lab exercises, intended for use with automated lab submission plugins or manual student practice in microcontroller programming courses.
 It also includes a Moodle plugin for ATmega microcontroller lab submissions that checks file naming conventions and ensures all required .hex files are included in the submission.